 Three neighborhood councils meet next week

-The council is the Fox Farm area whose northern boundary is the Sun River, the southern is the city limit line, the eastern is the Missouri River, and the western is the city limit line.

-Neighborhood Council 2 meets at 7 p.m.
-June 10 in the Civic Center Gibson Room.
-Agenda items include committee reports, neighborhood sidewalks, neighborhood concerns, and nominations and voting for two council vacancies.
-Nominees must be registered voters living within the council area and willing to serve the remainder of a two-year position through December 2021.
-Interested parties may attend the June council meeting or call 455-8496 for more information.

-The council area is the westside.
-The northern boundary is the Northwest Bypass, the southern is the Sun River, the eastern is the Missouri River and the western is the city limit line.
+The council’s northern boundary is the city limit line, the southern is the Northwest Bypass, the eastern and western boundaries are the city limit line.

-Monthly agendas are posted on the Neighborhood Councils online calendar at least 48 hours prior to the scheduled meeting.
+Agendas are posted on the Neighborhood Councils meeting calendar at least 48 hours prior to the scheduled meeting.

 In Great Falls, there are nine neighborhood councils.
 Their purpose is to serve the citizens by providing a direct link to city government within the neighborhoods.
 Each council is made up of five members elected by the voters in that council area.
 Website| Facebook